WAMF/kiss_queue/README.md

-# kiss_simplequeue
+# kiss_queue

-A simple, backend-agnostic queue interface for Dart — part of the [KISS](https://pub.dev/publishers/your-publisher-name-here) (Keep It Simple, Stupid) family of libraries.
+A simple, backend-agnostic queue interface for Dart — part of the [KISS](https://pub.dev/publishers/wearemobilefirst.com/packages) (Keep It Simple, Stupid) family of libraries.

 ## 🎯 Purpose

-`kiss_simplequeue` helps you write async, event-based logic without locking into a specific backend.
+`kiss_queue` helps you write async, event-based logic without locking into a specific backend.
 Whether you're using Firebase, AWS SQS, or a custom queue, this library gives you a unified interface with minimal fuss.

 Just queues.
 No ceremony.
 No complexity.